-splitFilter: Split strings by 'rule'
+splitFilter: Split strings by "rule"

-splitThe core of it is that it needs a clear 'delimiter'.
+splitThe essence lies in needing a clear 'delimiter'.
 This delimiter is like a pair of scissors, telling the system where to 'cut' the string.
-For example, {{ "SEO优化,内容营销,Go语言开发"|split:"," }}This code, separated by commas, will split the string.["SEO优化", "内容营销", "Go语言开发"]Such an array.
+For example,{{ "SEO优化,内容营销,Go语言开发"|split:"," }}This code, separated by commas, will split the string into["SEO优化", "内容营销", "Go语言开发"]such an array.

-Its usage is very intuitive:{{ 你的字符串变量 | split:"你的分隔符" }}You can choose any character or string as a delimiter, such as space, pipe, or a combination like "##".
+Its usage is very intuitive:{{ 你的字符串变量 | split:"你的分隔符" }}You can choose any character or string as a delimiter, such as a space, a vertical line, or a combination like "##".

 {% set keywords_str = "安企CMS,建站,SEO,Go语言" %}